Backgrounds are the foundation for creating an engaging presentation.

 It has a ton of white space for you to add content or headers to the slide.
 And the colorful circles make the presentation seem fun and light.

-I would recommend using this background for a presentation that you want like to keep casual and fun.
+I would recommend using this background for a presentation that you want to keep casual and fun.

 For example, the designers used this background as a title and conclusion slide for a social media presentation: